The Cycle of Technological Waves and Panic: Why Does the "End of Jobs" Narrative Keep Resurfacing?

 Technological Threats Are Often Overestimated, While Human Potential Is Often Underestimated

-The emergence of generative AI has indeed changed the task structures of many industries, but "professional extinction" is more narrative than reality.
+The emergence of generative AI has indeed changed the task structure of many industries, but "job extinction" is more narrative than reality.
 History has repeatedly proven that technology can change work methods, and the application of new technologies can generate more demand.
 Therefore, the real risk is not the model's capability, but humanity's misinterpretation of technology.

-AI will not eliminate people, but people proficient in using AI will eliminate those who resist change.
-The future belongs to those who can ask good questions, exercise deep judgment, undertake complex responsibilities, and create value on top of tools.
+AI will not eliminate people, but people skilled in using AI will eliminate those who refuse to change.
+The future belongs to those who can ask good questions, exercise deep judgment, take on complex responsibilities, and create value on top of tools.

 The ultimate question should perhaps be: Is it AI that eliminates you?
 Or did you choose to give up on yourself first in the face of technological change?

 Moreover, the impact of this wave of technological change extends far beyond individuals; it will also reshape or even eliminate organizational structures themselves.
-History repeatedly shows that companies clinging to old models at technological inflection points are often more easily eliminated than individuals.
-If enterprises cannot reshape their processes, culture, and decision-making methods, even large-scale ones may rapidly lose competitiveness in a short time.
+History repeatedly proves that companies clinging to old models at technological inflection points are often more easily eliminated than individuals.
+If enterprises cannot reshape their processes, culture, and decision-making methods, even if they are large in scale, they may rapidly lose competitiveness in a short time.

 In other words, the risk in the AI era is never simply "individual versus machine," but a systemic challenge: Can individuals and enterprises collectively adapt to new modes of production?

-The ultimate competition does not occur between humans and machines, but evolves into a race for survival between evolving organizations and those clinging to old habits.
-Only those organizations courageous enough to restructure processes and embrace uncertainty can truly build the barriers of the future amidst the wave of automation.
+The ultimate competition is not between humans and machines, but evolves into a race for survival between evolving organizations and those clinging to old habits.
+Only those organizations courageous enough to restructure processes and embrace uncertainty can truly build the barriers of the future amidst the automation wave.